MKLab-ITI/reveal-user-annotation/README.md

 Configuration
 -----------
+The package is configured as soon as it is imported.

 The local resources and MongoDB configuration is mandatory for the usage of the reveal-user-annotation and [reveal-user-classification](https://github.com/MKLab-ITI/reveal-user-classification) packages.

 ### Edit config.txt